 Longevity: 16 – 18 years

 Burmese cats are a common cat breed due to their friendliness and love for human companionship.
-If you are looking for a loyal cat that will accompany you at any time of the day, this is the cat for you!
+If you’re looking for a loyal cat that will accompany you anytime, this cat is for you!

 Persian